citsystems/jsify/docs/_sources/using_dictionaries.rst.txt

 **Handling Dictionary Manipulations:**

-While `JsonDict` provides an intuitive way to access and modify dictionary data, certain dictionary operations are implemented as separate functions.
+While `Dict` provides an intuitive way to access and modify dictionary data, certain dictionary operations are implemented as separate functions.
 This design choice is intentional to avoid naming collisions in JSON-like data, where keys might have the same names as methods, potentially causing unexpected behavior.

 **Standalone Dictionary Manipulation Functions:**

 The library includes several standalone functions for common dictionary operations that would traditionally be methods in a regular Python dictionary:

-- **json_copy:** Creates a shallow copy of a `JsonDict`.
+- **jsified_copy:** Creates a shallow copy of a `Dict`.
-- **json_get:** Retrieves a value for a specified key, with support for a default value if the key is not found.
+- **jsified_get:** Retrieves a value for a specified key, with support for a default value if the key is not found.
-- **json_update:** Updates the dictionary with key-value pairs from another dictionary.
+- **jsified_update:** Updates the dictionary with key-value pairs from another dictionary.
-- **json_values, json_keys, json_items:** Functions that return views of the dictionary’s values, keys, and items, respectively.
+- **jsified_values, jsified_keys, jsified_items:** Functions that return views of the dictionary’s values, keys, and items, respectively.

 **Example:**

 .. code-block:: python

-    from jsify import json_copy, json_get, json_update
+    from jsify import jsified_copy, jsified_get, jsified_update

     # Example jsified dictionary
     json_dict = jsify({'key1': 'value1', 'key2': 'value2'})

     # Copying the dictionary
-    copied_dict = json_copy(json_dict)
+    copied_dict = jsified_copy(json_dict)
     print(copied_dict)  # Outputs a copy of the jsified dictionary

-    # Using json_get to safely access a key
+    # Using jsified_get to safely access a key
-    value = json_get(json_dict, 'key1', 'default_value')
+    value = jsified_get(json_dict, 'key1', 'default_value')
     print(value)  # Outputs: value1

     # Updating the dictionary with new key-value pairs
-    json_update(json_dict, {'key3': 'value3'})
+    jsified_update(json_dict, {'key3': 'value3'})
     print(json_dict.key3)  # Outputs: value3

 **Why Separate Functions?**